gcc-mirror/gcc/gcc/config/mmix/mmix.md

 				     MMIX_INCOMING_RETURN_ADDRESS_REGNUM);

   /* We need the frame-pointer to be live or the equivalent
-     expression, so refer to in in the pattern.
+     expression, so refer to it in the pattern.
 We can't use a MEM (that may contain out-of-range offsets in the final expression) for fear that middle-end will legitimize it or replace the address using temporary registers (which are not revived at this point).  */